grid#

 A new instance of the

-class initialized with a complete multi-index set (\(A_{m, n, p}\)) and with the given generating function and generating points.- Return type:
+Gridclass initialized with a complete multi-index set (\(A_{m, n, p}\)) and with the given generating function and generating points.- Return type:

-- classmethod from_function(multi_index, generating_function)[source]#
+- classmethod from_function(multi_index, generating_function, domain=None)[source]#

 Create an instance of Grid with a given generating function.